bindi-v/Code_Quiz/README.md

    N/A
 ## Usage

- when you click start button it will leads you to quiz.
+ Anyone with deployed link can use code quiz application.
+When you click start button it will leads you to quiz.

 ## License